Array-Huang/vue-directive-window/docs/examples.md

 :::

 ## Only Vertical Drag Available
-When set `movable` to `vertical`, users will be only allow to make vertical drag; for the same reason, `horizontal` means only allow horizontal drag.
+When set `movable` to `'vertical'`, users will be only allow to make vertical drag; for the same reason, `'horizontal'` means only allow horizontal drag.

 ::: demo